You may have heard that selling covered calls can increase earnings from stocks.

 Here at Retire Certain, I like to address investment risk and risk management first since not losing money is as important as making money.

 Note that covered calls have slightly lower risk than investing in stocks without selling covered calls because they reduce the investor’s basis, contrary to what many investors believe.

 The real risk of covered calls is the underlying stock’s value declining due to bear markets or other factors.

 How Do Covered Calls Work?

-The best way to see exactly how covered calls work with is with an example of an in the money, at the money, and out of the money covered call.
+The best way to see exactly how covered calls work is with an example of an in the money, at the money, and out of the money covered call.

 Susie bought 400 shares of Income Corp for $29.50 a share on March 10.
 She really wanted to generate some income from the stock, but the dividend yield was only 1% a year.

 She decided to sell 4 April call options with a strike price of $30 for $ .50 per contract.